Chrysler Horizon: Production life

-Due to corrosion problems the Horizon is now a rare sight, with just 20 examples still on the road in the UK at the end of 2016.
+Due to corrosion issues, Horizons remaining in use are rare, with just 20 examples still on the road in the UK at the end of 2016.

-The main production lines of Horizon were Poissy in France and PSA Ryton Assembly in England.
-British manufacture commenced on 4 January 1982 and soon thereafter the Ryton plant was working a full five-day week for the first time in sixteen months.
-At the time, British Horizons had 60 percent British parts content.
-It was also manufactured in Spain in Villaverde by PSA Peugeot Citroën's Spanish subsidiary and also in Finland by Saab-Valmet from 1979 onwards.
-The Finnish-made Talbot Horizons integrated many Saab components, especially in the interior and electrical system.
+The Horizon was manufactured primarily at Poissy in France and PSA Ryton Assembly in England.
+British manufacture commenced on 4 January 1982, and soon thereafter the Ryton plant was working a full five-day week for the first time in sixteen months.
+At the time, British Horizons had 60% British parts content.
+It was also manufactured in Spain in Villaverde by PSA Peugeot Citroën's Spanish subsidiary, and in Finland by Saab-Valmet from 1979 onwards.
+Finnish-manufactured Talbot Horizons integrated many Saab components, especially in the interior and electrical system.
 The Saab-Valmet factory also made a series of 2,385 cars that ran on kerosene or turpentine.

-The Horizon was produced in France and also Britain (where production had begun in the 1980s) until June 1986, and in Spain and Finland until 1987.
+The Horizon was manufactured in France and also Britain (where production had begun in the 1980s) until June 1986, and in Spain and Finland until 1987.
 Its successor was the Peugeot 309, a car developed in the UK and launched towards the end of 1985, originally destined to be sold as the Talbot Arizona.
 The end of Horizon production early in 1987 also marked the end of the Talbot badge on passenger cars.
-However, the North American version of the car continued to be produced until 1990.
+North American variants continued in production until 1990.

 The PSA XUD9 diesel engine of 1905 cc diesel engine was fitted to certain models of the Horizon, which was the first example of this engine available in the UK.
 All UK-market diesel Horizons were made in Spain.
 The British Peugeot-Talbot brochure of October 1984 shows the only diesel Horizon being the LD 1.9, the XUD9 engine only available in the Peugeot 305 GRD as well.
 The Horizon was not the first diesel in the Talbot family of cars with the Chrysler 180 in Spain having been available with diesel power during the 1970s.

-The Peugeot 309 made use some of the Horizon range of Simca-based engines for most of its production life, until replaced with the more modern Peugeot TU engine in 1992.
+The Peugeot 309 used some of the Horizon range of Simca-based engines for most of its production life, until replaced with the more modern Peugeot TU engine in 1992.